5 Examples of IoT Applications Powering Insurance in America

 Also read: Is it important for Insurance Carriers and Agents to have Mobile Apps?

 Chicago-based, All State Insurance has followed suit and is using drones to capture images for property claims.
 Travel costs which are one of the big outlays are expected to drop because half of the expense comes from adjusters having to drive to the claims site.
-Also, in a traditional on-site inspection, an adjustor can fit in at the most two inspections a day.
+Also, an adjustor can fit in at least two inspections a day in a traditional on-site inspection.
 Now with images coming to the adjuster’s desk through the IoT technology, each adjuster can complete up to eight each day

-Some of the other players operating in the Internet of Things (IoT) insurance market are American Family Insurance, Hippo Insurance, Lemonade Insurance, among others.
-In insurance, nothing happens overnight, and many insurance carriers haven’t yet ventured into the IoT world.
-Their journey to implementing a IoT platform might take years, from the first pilots to scaling up.
-However, IoTs are here to stay and they represent an opportunity as the IoT case studies above make very clear.
+Some of the other players operating in the Internet of Things (IoT) insurance market are American Family Insurance, Hippo Insurance, and Lemonade Insurance, among others.
+In insurance, nothing happens overnight, and many insurance carriers haven’t fully ventured into the IoT world.
+Their journey to implementing an IoT platform might take years, from the first pilots to scaling up.
+However, IoTs are here to stay and they represent an opportunity as the IoT insurance use cases above make very clear.
 Insurance carriers will need to look out for proven tech players to execute their plans, starting with a platform architecture that can easily integrate with IoT devices to feed the data into business intelligence systems.

 Topics: Digital Transformation